giantswarm/docs/src/content/tutorials/access-management/configure-dex-in-your-cluster/index.md

 We highly recommend utilizing group filtering as the default setting for two compelling reasons:

 - Users who are not part of any preconfigured groups will be unable to acquire an ID token, ensuring tighter security.
-- Extensive group memberships can result in larger ID tokens, potentially causing issues such as oversized HTTP headers.
+- Extensive group memberships can result in larger ID tokens, causing issues such as oversized `HTTP` headers.

 The disadvantage of using group filtering is that each time you want to use a new group, you will have to update the Dex connector config.